Washington’s San Juan Islands: The Best US Islands You’ve Never Heard Of

 Lime production was once a major industry in the islands and the small, protected harbor was originally developed as a company town for the Tacoma and Roche Harbor Lime Company, which incorporated in 1886.

-Whether you stay at the historic Hotel de Haro, dock at one of the marina’s 377 slips or simply visit for an afternoon from Friday Harbor, this tiny village with its yellow-brick roads, flowering arbor and quaint shops will likely be the highlight of your visit to the islands.
+Whether you stay at the historic Hotel de Haro, dock at one of the marina’s 377 slips or simply visit for an afternoon from Friday Harbor, this tiny village with its yellow-brick roads, flowering arbors and quaint shops will likely be the highlight of your visit to the islands.

-Ferries arrive at the southern tip of Orcas, about 8 miles from charming Eastsound, the main village on this horseshoe-shaped island known as “the Emerald Isle.”
+Ferries arrive at the southern tip of Orcas, about 8 miles from charming Eastsound, the main village.
+Like San Juan Island, outdoor activities abound on this horseshoe-shaped island known as “the Emerald Isle.”

-Like San Juan Island, outdoor activities abound on Orcas Island.
-The island is home to one of the country’s most beautiful parks, Moran State Park, with more than 5,000 acres of hiking trails and lakes.
+Orcas is home to one of the country’s most beautiful parks, Moran State Park, with more than 5,000 acres of hiking trails and lakes.
 And, of course, whale watching is at its prime during the summer months.

 The island’s best views can be found atop its highest point, Mount Constitution.
-You can drive, bike or hike up to the top for jaw-dropping views of the entire island group and snow-capped Mount Baker.
+You can drive, bike, or hike up to the top for jaw-dropping views of the entire island group and snow-capped Mount Baker.

 For lodging on Orcas Island, one of the top choices is the Rosario Resort & Spa.
 Located on Cascade Bay, the Rosario Resort & Spa is home to waterfront dining at the Moran Mansion, listed on the National Historic Register.
 All 107 rooms and suites offer spectacular water views spread across 30 waterfront acres.

 With just 2,500 year-round residents, Lopez is known as “the Friendly Isle.”
-Hiking, cycling and kayaking are the most popular activities on this tranquil island but you can also just relax on one of many beautiful beaches.
+Hiking, cycling, and kayaking are the most popular activities on this tranquil island but you can also just relax on one of many beautiful beaches.

 The options for accommodation on Lopez Island include everything from in-town hotels to B&B’s and private, waterfront cabins.
 The Edenwild Boutique Inn is a gloriously-restored Victorian home with colorful rooms that each feature a fireplace.
 This cozy B&B has a lovely terrace and also offers a delicious breakfast.